cagnulein/QZCompanionNordictrackTreadmill/README.md

         _Important note: Double clicking this file will cause MacOS to throw a security warning, you must use one of the methods above._

-    When prompted to enter the treadmills IP address, enter the same IP as noted in previous Step 3 and hit enter.
+    When prompted to enter the treadmill or bikes IP address, enter the same IP as noted in previous Step 3 and hit enter.
 The script will ping the IP address first to ensure it is reachable on the network, then proceed to open an ADB connection and install the QZ Companion app.
-When completed, the script will prompt you to press any key to reboot the treadmill.
+When completed, the script will prompt you to press any key to reboot the treadmill or bike.

     Once rebooted, you will have iFit running in the foreground and QZ Companion running in the background.
 You need to bring QZ Companion to the foreground for a one-time setup.
 You should still have access